emmo-repo/EMMO/README.md

 The EMMO hierarchy will be visible only after reasoning inference: use *ctrl-R* to start the reasoner and under the *Entities* tab, select the *Classes* subtab and *Inferred* in the scroll button.

-It is recommended to use FaCT++ as reasoner.
+From EMMO 1.0.0-beta4 it is recommended to use HermiT as reasoner (distributed by default with Protege).
+For earlier EMMO versions is FaCT++ the recommended reasoner.
 You can select it through the menu *Reasoner*.
 An instruction for how to install the FaCT++ plugin on Protege 5.5.0 on Windows can be found in the [doc subdirectory](doc/installing_factplusplus.md).

 To access EMMO from Python, we recommend [EMMO-python](https://github.com/emmo-repo/EMMO-python/).